aosingh/sqlite_rx/README.md

 ## Client

-`SQLiteClient` is a thin client with a single interface called `execute`
+`SQLiteClient` is a thin client with a single method called `execute`

 The `execute` method reacts to the following keyword arguments:

 1. `execute_many`: True if you want to insert multiple rows with one execute call.

-2. `execute_script`: True if the query is a script with multiple SQL caommnds.
+2. `execute_script`: True if you want to execute a script with multiple SQL commands.

 3. `request_timeout`: Time in ms to wait for a response before retrying.
 Default is 2500 ms